 The Series A Warrants issued to HGC represent the right to acquire in the aggregate 50 basis points (0.50%) of the fully diluted shares of all outstanding shares of Company common stock on the exercise date with a strike price of \$0.01 per share.
 The Series A Warrants issued to each of the Fund Purchasers represent the right to acquire approximately 21 basis points (0.21%) in the aggregate of the fully diluted shares of all outstanding shares of Company common stock on the exercise date with a strike price of \$0.01 per share.
-The Series B Warrants issued to the Series B Preferred Stock Purchasers represent the right to acquire in the aggregate 42 basis points (0.42%) of the fully diluted shares of all outstanding shares of Company common stock on the exercise date with a strike price of \$0.01 per share.
+The Series B Warrants issued to the Series B Preferred Stock Purchasers represent the right to acquire in the aggregate 42 basis points (0.42%) of the fully diluted shares of all outstanding shares of Company common stock on the exercise date with a strike price date with a strike price of \$0.01 per share.

 The Common Stock Warrants have a fixed three-year term commencing on the closings of the issuances of the associated Convertible Preferred Stock.
 The Common Stock Warrants may only be exercised by the holders thereof at the expiration of such three-year term; however, the Company can force exercise of the Common Stock Warrants prior to expiration of such term if the volume weighted average trading price of shares of Company common stock for each trading day during any 60 of the prior 90 trading days is equal to or greater than 175% of the Conversion Price and, in the case of the Series B Warrants, also if the Company simultaneously elects to force a mandatory exercise of all other warrants thenoutstanding and unexercised and held by any holder of parity stock (as defined in the Certificate of Designations of Series B Convertible Preferred Stock).
-Pursuant to ASC 815-40, the fair value of the Common Stock Warrants was recorded as a noncurrent liability on our Consolidated Balance Sheet on the issuance dates.
-The Company revalued the Common Stock Warrants as of December 31, 2018 and recognized a gain of approximately \$164 thousand.
-The Common Stock Warrants are included in Level 3 of the fair value hierarchy.
+Pursuant to ASC 815-40, the fair value of the Common Stock Warrants was recorded as a non-current liability on our Consolidated Balance Sheet on the issuance dates.
+The Company revalued the Common Stock Warrants are included in Level 3 of the fair value hierarchy.